chef/chef-web-docs/chef_master/source/aws_opsworks_chef_automate.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/aws_opsworks_chef_automate.rst>`__

 `AWS OpsWorks for Chef Automate <https://aws.amazon.com/opsworks/chefautomate/>`__ is an AWS service which you can use to create a Chef Automate instance.

 For documentation on how to setup and create a new instance, please see the `AWS OpsWorks User Guide <http://docs.aws.amazon.com/opsworks/latest/userguide/welcome_opscm.html>`_.

 For a tutorial on how to use your new Chef Automate instance, see the OpsWorks for Chef Automate version of `Manage a Node <https://learn.chef.io/tutorials/manage-a-node/opsworks/>`_.

-Finally, the general Chef Automate documentation on this site applies to the instances you create via OpsWorks for Chef Automate, so feel free to refer to them as needed.
+Finally, the general Chef Automate documentation on this site applies to the instances you create via OpsWorks for Chef Automate, so feel free to refer to it as needed.

-The following sections are specific to any instances created with AWS OpsWorks for Chef Automate.
+The following is applicable to any instances created with AWS OpsWorks for Chef Automate.

 .. _find-opsworks-instance: